-A project of OPIRG Toronto, Earthroots, Greenpeace Canada, OPIRG York, and the George Brown Student Association, Tools for Change helps you develop skills to champion social, economic, and environmental justice.
+A project of OPIRG Toronto, Earthroots, Greenpeace Canada, OPIRG York, and the Community Action Centre of the Student Association at George Brown College, Tools for Change helps you develop skills to champion social, economic, and environmental justice.
 We host over 20 workshops a year.
 Workshop costs range from $20 to $50.
 Scholarships available.

 Interested in Tools for Change delivering a speaking engagement, capacity building program, or workshop tailored to your organization's needs?
 Contact us at firstname.lastname@example.org.

 Become a Tools for Change community partner and have your members attend workshops for free.
 Find out more.

 Buy discount tickets in advance at 15, 20 and 30% off.